 Yet another source of disruption is by distributing product development by mobilising many to create one.
 This was how Wikipedia displaced Encarta and Encyclopaedia Britannica.
 Markets with a lot of information, enabled by technology, and customer collaborative activism, enable such disruption.

-Disruptions which shorten the value chain (Kodak vs digital, IKEA vs. traditional furniture), align price with usage and use real-time analytics, and converge products to bring synergy (1+1 > 2) make traditional models in the financial sector that use significant assets obsolete and vulnerable.
+While disruptions shorten the value chain (Kodak vs digital, IKEA vs. traditional furniture), they align price with usage and use real-time analytics, and converge products to bring synergy (1+1 > 2) making traditional models in the financial sector that use significant assets obsolete and vulnerable.

 These changes or disruptions make us rethink assumptions about what customers want, value, and in what form.
 Please see the Deloitte reports linked above and related reports on each of the disruptions for more detail.

 While it is important to be forewarned, the incumbents have three options, according to Hagel III and others: contain the disruptor or exit, be the disruption, or undermine the disruptor.

 6. War gaming

 Gaming strategies, much like war games, can improve and finetune decision-making under uncertainty by continuous testing, rehearsing and refining.
 These exercises will involve speculation on what data is required and can be discarded, employee reaction, competitor response, and impact on market share.
 Such brainstorming strategies will also help think outside the box.

 7. Understanding the impact of change and uncertainty

 Lastly, one needs to deliberate on what would be the qualitative and quantitative impact of the changes on revenue, assets, business share, value creation, and competitive advantage.
 To what extent did prior changes to strategy, competition, and other factors contribute to this.